dkirkby/E4S/projects/DSP.md

 ```
 The resulting `power` is an array, not a single number!
 This trick is known as [vectorization](https://blog.paperspace.com/numpy-optimization-vectorization-and-broadcasting/) and leads to code that is cleaner and often faster.

-These magnitude squared FFT values are referred to as "power" since they are related to electrical power when the time-domain consists of voltage measurements (but the power terminology is often used for any measurements).
+These magnitude squared FFT values are referred to as "power" since they are related to electrical power when the time-domain consists of voltage measurements (but the power terminology is often used for non-voltage measurements).

 ## Noise Level